 The small porch is ideal for extending the breakfast or dining area on sun-drenched days.

 And once again, though this eco friendly home is relatively small in square footage, it is BIG on spectacular views!

-as we frequently add new images of eco friendly homes and cabins to our site.
+Please check back often or subscribe to our RSS feed, as we frequently add new images of eco friendly homes and cabins to our site.